New Economic Policy of 1991: Objectives, Features and Impacts

 3. It intended to move towards higher economic growth rate and to build sufficient foreign exchange reserves.

-4. It wanted to achieve economic stabilization and to convert the economic in to a market economy by removing all kinds of unnecessary restrictions.
+4. It wanted to achieve economic stabilization and to convert the economy into a market economy by removing all kinds of un-necessary restrictions.

 5. It wanted to permit the international flow of goods, services, capital, human resources and technology, without many restrictions.

 6. It wanted to increase the participation of private players in the all sectors of the economy.
-That is why the reserved numbers of sectors for government were reduced to 3 as of now.
+That is why the reserved numbers of sectors for government were reduced.
+As of now this number is just 2.

-Beginning with mid-1991, the govt. has made some radical changes in its policies bearing on trade, foreign investment exchange rate, industry, fiscal discipline etc. The various elements, when put together, constitute an economic policy which marks a big departure from what has gone before.
+Beginning with mid-1991, the govt. has made some radical changes in its policies related to foreign trade, Foreign Direct Investment, exchange rate, industry, fiscal discipline etc. The various elements, when put together, constitute an economic policy which marks a big departure from what has gone before.

 The thrust of the New Economic Policy has been towards creating a more competitive environment in the economy as a means to improving the productivity and efficiency of the system.
 This was to be achieved by removing the barriers to entry and the restrictions on the growth of firms.